For the last 10 years or so, Arch Linux has been my

 install a new package without first updating your existing packages (at least

-so it's recommended to use sudo pacman -Syu some-package
+so it's recommended to use sudo pacman -Syu some-package instead (see this

 section